 File handling in BETA is quite painless.
-Files for both input and output are implemented through a single pattern: file.
-This pattern is not in the standard environment betaenv but in an extended library called file which includes betaenv so it is sufficient to replace betaenv by file in the ORIGIN statement.
+Files for both input and output are imple- File Library mented through a single pattern: file.
+This pattern is not in the standard environment betaenv but in an extended library called file which includes betaenv so it is sufficient to replacebetaenv by file in the ORIGIN statement.

-A complete program skeleton to read a file called data1 is as follows:
+A complete program skeleton to read a file calledatal is as follows:

 '''

-ORIGIN '~beta/basiclib/v1.5/file'
+ORIGIN '~beta/basiclib/ v1.6/file'

 --- program: descriptor ---

 (# F: @File;

 do 'data1' -> F.Name;

 F.openRead;

 (... use F ...)

 F.close;

 #)

 '''

 Here, F is declared as a file variable.
 The external file name is provided then openread is invoked.
 After use, the close operation should be called.
-Here we have used only three attributes of the pattern file:
+Here we have used only three attributes of the patternfile:

-File attributes
+File attributes Name

-- NameOpenRead - Close
+- OpenRead - Close